Get exclusive member benefits & effect social change. Join Today

-Complete Blood Counts determine the numbers of RBCs, WBCs, and platelets in the blood.
+There are a number of different tests that can be used to diagnose leukemia.
+A complete blood count determines the numbers of RBCs, WBCs, and platelets in the blood.
 Looking at your blood under a microscope can also determine if the cells have an abnormal appearance.

 Tissue biopsies can be taken from the bone marrow or lymph nodes to look for evidence of leukemia.
 These small samples can identify the type of leukemia and its growth rate.
 Biopsies of other organs such as the liver and spleen can show if the cancer has spread.

-Written by: Verneda Lights and Elizabeth Boskey, PhD
+Written by: Verneda Lights, Lauren Reed-Guy, and Elizabeth Boskey, PhDon: Aug 25, 2017

 Enter your symptoms in our Symptom Checker to find out possible causes of your symptoms.
 Go.

 Enter any list of prescription drugs and see how they interact with each other and with other substances.
 Go.

 Enter its color and shape information, and this tool helps you identify it.
 Go.

 Find information on drug interactions, side effects, and more.
 Go.